-This is a social mapping project about the LGBT+ community in Deptford in collaboration with Goldsmiths University’s Centre for Community Engagement Research.
+This is a social mapping project about the LGBT+ community in Deptford in collaboration with Goldsmiths, University of London’s Centre for Community Engagement Research.

 What is social mapping?

-Consider the following, within the Deptford LGBT+ community, as in society more generally, there are those who are dependent on social housing and have lived in the area for many years and there are those who tend to be of a younger generation and earn a higher income that moves from outside of the area into expensive new developments.
-At least 6 of the 22 participants I spoke to live in social housing in and around Deptford whilst 2 live in the newly developed apartment blocks.
-Gentrification can give the impression that the area is more LGBT+ friendly and accessible because it tends to attract a younger, wealthy crowd.
-In reality, however, this can out-price and push out LGBT+ people who do not fit into the narrow demographic.
+As in wider society, there are many residents who have spent their whole lives living in Deptford; many of whom depend upon social housing.
+In contrast, there has been a recent influx of younger people, with higher incomes, moving into the area’s expensive new developments.
+For example, 6 of the 22 participants disclosed that they live in social housing in Deptford, whilst 2 live in the newly developed apartment blocks.
+The effects of gentrification – such as new cafes, bars and apartments - can give the impression that the area is more LGBT+ friendly and accessible.
+This is because it tends to attract a younger, wealthier crowd.
+In reality, however, this can out-price and push out LGBT+ people who do not fit into this narrow demographic.

-The purpose of this narrative is to deconstruct the myth that gentrification, or ‘gayification’ as it has been referred to, serves to benefit all members of the LGBT+ community.
-People of different incomes, ethnicities, gender binaries, abilities and sexualities can be affected in radically different ways.
-Thus, the map must be understood in this respect - one person's safety is not another's.
+One of the purposes of this project is to deconstruct the myth that gentrification, or ‘gayification’ as it has been referred to, serves to benefit all members of the LGBT+ community.
+People with different socioeconomic backgrounds, ethnicities, gender binaries, abilities and sexualities can be affected in radically different ways.
+Thus, the map must be understood in this respect: one person’s safety is not another's.
 This project, nevertheless, remains a valuable source of information about personal LGBT+ experiences in Deptford.

 Since very few LGBT+ groups exist in Deptford today, I had to look further afield to Greenwich and Lewisham as a whole to carry out research.
-The main groups that I approached for this project were Lewisham LGBT forum, METRO in Greenwich and Goldsmiths University students.
+The main groups that I approached for this project were Lewisham LGBT forum, the mental health and wellbeing service METRO in Greenwich and Goldsmiths University students.
 I was also in contact with local Labour councillors who expressed their interest in representing the LGBT+ community more.

-The aim of the project was to aggregate individual experiences in Deptford and allow the map to speak for itself.
-However, there are a few point that I would like to make about my findings:
+The aim of the project was to aggregate and map individual experiences in Deptford.
+Social mapping is an accessible way to visually represent a community.
+However, there are a few points I would like to make about my findings:

-- Many participants who did not live in Deptford had a preconceived impression of the area - that it was, to a large extent, unsafe and unfriendly to LGBT+ people.
-Some participants admitted to having racial and class based prejudices - there was the assumption that the low-income and large black community would be hostile towards LGBT+ people.
+- Many participants who did not live in Deptford had a preconceived impression of the area, being that it was largely unsafe and unfriendly to LGBT+ people.
+Moreover, some participants expressed racial and class based prejudices; there was the harmful assumption that the low-income and large black community would be hostile towards LGBT+ people.

-- Many participants that lived and had grown up in Deptford had a far more positive outlook on the area.
-In particular, participants over 45 recalled the vibrant music scene in the 1980s an 90s that attracted a whole range of people of different ethnicities and backgrounds - including an LGBT+ crowd.
+- Contrary to this, many participants who lived and grew up in Deptford had a different outlook.
+In many respects, their outlook was far more positive.
+For example, participants over 45 recalled the vibrant music scene of the 1980s and 90s, which attracted a whole range of people from different ethnicities and backgrounds: including an LGBT+ crowd.

 LGBT+ Social Mapping Deptford:

-As illustrated above, if individuals do not feel supported by the presence of others in their community, they can then feel emotionally and physically unsafe within their environment.
-Therefore, I hope this information will be used and expanded further to produce a more substantial body of work over a longer period and across a wider demographic.
-In the meantime, however, this information is an important first step for Deptford’s LGBT+ community and a provides a valuable insight to individual experiences.
-I would like to thank the 22 participants to took part in this collaborative project and opened up to me about their personal experiences.
+This information is important for Deptford’s LGBT+ community as it provides a valuable insight into individual experiences.
+I hope this information will be used and expanded further to produce a more substantial body of work.
+I would like to thank the 22 participants who took part in this collaborative project and opened up to me about their personal experiences.
 I hope you find the map useful.

 Please contact me if you would like to add your own experience/comments to the map.
 All contributions are anonymous.